zemirco/tu-darmstadt-latex-thesis/README.md

 6. Run `makeglossaries thesis` from the command line to sort and typeset glossaries and list of acronyms/symbols

+7. Run `biblatex`

-7. Run `latex` for the last time and enjoy the output
+8. Run `latex` for the last time and enjoy the output

 ## Features